Notes to visitors

 Critical Care Unit

 This facility utilises advanced technology to ensure patient safety.
 Patients’ vital signs are transmitted to a central nursing station monitored by our qualified nurses, so the CCU team is able to respond to any changes swiftly and efficiently.
 With a ceiling-mounted service unit to deliver critical power and house medical equipment, the beds in our CCU are no longer tethered to the wall.
 This offers our staff unique and enhanced mobility, allowing the beds to be rotated and positioned freely to the most optimum environment.
-The CCU is also positioned in close proximity to the operating theatres so patients can receive emergency treatment in the shortest possible time.
+The CCU is also positioned in close proximity to the operating theatres and Cardiovascular Laboratory so patients can receive emergency treatment in the shortest possible time.

 High Dependency Unit (HDU)